How to make a Perfect Latte at Home (with an espresso machine)

 A typical latte glass is 240ml (or 8oz).
 Getting a glass or cup of coffee this size will help you to measure the ideal amount of milk that you need to pour.

 An Espresso machines (ideally, with a steam wand)

-If you own an espresso machine, it will certainly be easier to brew coffee for your latte.
+Espresso machine certainly makes it easier to brew coffee for your latte.
 Better machines also have a steam wand, which steams milk to the ideal temperature.
-If you don’t have a machine, this article will explain how to make a latte regardless.

 You can brew an extra-strong pot of coffee with a dark roast instead of making espresso in a machine, but the flavor will not be the same.